 Like any new initiative, there are both challenges and benefits to weigh when deciding whether cloud computing is suitable for your company’s analytic environment.
-Let’s start with understanding the challenges:
+Let’s start by understanding the challenges:

 Now let’s turn to the many benefits of migrating to a cloud computing environment:

-Lowered operating costs – This is perhaps the first benefit that companies realize when considering a move to the cloud.
+This is perhaps the first benefit that companies realize when considering a move to the cloud.
 There is a significant difference between capital expenses and operating expenses.
-Basically, you are “renting” the infrastructure rather than bearing the costs upfront of building your own environment.
+Basically, you are “renting” the infrastructure rather than bearing the costs up front of building your own environment.
 The cloud computing provider bears all the system and equipment costs, the costs of upgrades, new hardware and software, as well as the personnel and energy costs.

 Taking the time to identify both the challenges and benefits associated with the cloud is the first step in evaluating whether a move to the cloud is right for your organization.
 In my next blog, I’ll dispel some of the common myths associated with moving your data infrastructure to the cloud.
 If you can’t wait, download the complete Moving Your Data Infrastructure to the Cloud – Things You Should Know white paper now or watch this recorded webcast from WhereScape, leading provider of data infrastructure automation software.